VeraPancaldiLab/LungPredict1/README.md

+## Please visit https://github.com/VeraPancaldiLab/LungPredict1_paper/tree/main for the updated version of the Lung Predict project.

 # LungPredict

 Profiling the Non-Small Cell Lung Cancer (NSCLC) microenvironment by integrating transcriptomics to uncover potential  phenotypic profiles associated to patterns in immune infiltration